-The Sports Medicine Broadcast is a podcast to promote Athletic Training.
-Through discussion with Sports Medicine professionals we desire to improve our practice in practical and meaningful ways, connect our students with the real world and improve and promote OUR profession.
+The Sports Medicine Broadcast is a podcast to promote and improve the profession of Athletic Training.
+Through real discussions with Sports Medicine professionals, we desire to improve our practice in practical and meaningful ways, connect our students with the real world and improve and promote OUR profession.

-I have had NATA presidents, CAATE President, and BOC Board of Directors on the show as well as leading surgeons, PTs, and ATs.
+Guests on the SMB include NATA presidents, CAATE Presidents, and BOC Board of Directors on the show as well as leading surgeons, PTs, and ATs.

 Proud husband to Sarah